Hesperian Health Guides

 How to use:

-For mild to moderate allergic reaction, give 25 mg by mouth every 6 hours until signs go away.
+For mild to moderate allergic reaction, give 25 mg by mouth, every 6 hours until signs go away.

 For allergic shock, inject 50 mg into muscle.
 Repeat in 4 hours if signs do not improve.
+You must also give other medicines.

 Side effects